prool/RealmsCode/README.txt

 zlib-dev, libaspell-dev, libpspell-dev, libboost-dev, libboost-python3-dev, python3-dev

 You'll also need the latest config & area files, which are available at: http://www.mudbytes.net/file-2882

+---

+This MUD is UTFized (russificated) and some modified by Prool, <proolix@gmail.com>, http://mud.kharkov.org

+See README2.txt

+Serge Pustovoitoff aka Prool, spring 2018, Kharkiv-city, Ukraine

+---